 GST Distribution Review

-The Review is considering whether the distribution of the GST and the current arrangements ensure that Australia is best placed to respond to long-term trends and structural change in the economy.
+The Review considered whether the distribution of the GST and the current form of horizontal fiscal equalisation ensures that Australia is in the best position to respond to long-term trends and structural change in the economy.

 See the GST Distribution Review website for further information.